Anthony Bourdain Meets a Female Doctor

 Bourdain ends his brief encounter with this female apparition with another voice-over:

 Dr. Sheehan risked her life along with the men, but traditional and high bound rules of conduct do not allow her to sit with them during dinner.
 She's relegated to what might be called the kids' table.
 What can one say?
 We who like to think of ourselves as more enlightened in this area?
 I don't know.
 Rightly or wrongly I said nothing.

-Women, you can achieve, even over-achieve all you want, but where the man’s religion is concerned, you will never be granted the respect you deserve.
-To do so would deny a revealed truth which says you are dimwits with as much wherewithal as a domesticated ass.
-The only way you fight a revealed truth which asserts you are stupid is with another revealed truth which affirms you are not.
+Women, you can overachieve all you want, but where traditional Islam is concerned you will never be granted the respect you deserve.
+To do so would deny revealed truths (immutable facts revealed to a mortal by a god) which says you are dimwits with as much wherewithal as a domesticated ass.

 In the make-believe world of revealed truths, opposites do not cancel each other out as they do in the real world; they simply create conflicts with often horrific real-world consequences.

 Conflicts can, however, be a means of arriving at reasonable accommodations.
-By reasonable, I do not mean one sided cave-in to the other’s demand as is too often the case when the real-world is asked to accommodate the make-believe world’s revealed truths.
+By reasonable, I do not mean one side caves in to the other’s demand as is too often the case when the real-world is asked to accommodate the make-believe world of revealed truths.

-The religion which gave us the life-giving goddess Aruru could be the perfect foil to the religion that gave us the life-giver god Allah.
-It could create the necessary conflict to convince Allah’s men to compromise with Aruru’s women and arrive at a reasonable accommodation whereby both consider the other their equal.
+The life-giving goddess Aruru could be the perfect foil for a god like Allah Who would lay claim to a woman's role in Creation.
+It could create the necessary conflict to convince His favourite gender to compromise and arrive at a reasonable accommodation whereby both consider the other their equal.